syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-paragraphs.md

 ---
 title: Working with Paragraph in PowerPoint Presentation | Syncfusion
-description: Working with Paragraph in PowerPoint Presentation
+description: This section illustrates how to work with Paragraph and texts in PowerPoint Presentation
 platform: file-formats
 control: Presentation
 documentation: UG